 - Medical records or payments

 Examples of NSCRAs are LexisNexis (which holds all kinds of personal consumer data, such as bankruptcy information and judgments) and ChexSystems (which holds data on your checking account history).
 The data in these systems are often vastly different from credit bureaus (which are also a NSCRA).
 Under FCRA, NSCRAs are required to give you one free copy of your consumer report just like the major credit bureaus.

 In addition to free consumer reports, other FCRA requirements for NSCRAs include having a toll-free number and having adequate resources to handle consumer requests and disputes of the information.

 Getting a Good Snapshot of Your Credit

 No two credit bureaus are exactly the same, and all contain different information about your credit history, which is why it’s important to look at reports from more than one.
 As we mentioned, you can get a free copy of your credit reports from all three major bureaus once every 12 months by visiting AnnualCreditReport.com.
-If you’d like to keep a closer eye on your credit throughout the year, you can take a look at two of your credit scores for free, updated each month, on Credit.com.
+If you’d like to keep a closer eye on your credit throughout the year, you can take a look at two of your credit scores for free, updated every 14 days, on Credit.com.